CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/06_the_sad_path.md

 When complete, run the entire test suite and watch all 10 tests light up in green saturation!

 Well done.
-The functionalities used throughout this exercise are the very pillars to the realm of React, and mastering these is the first step in becoming a proficient React developer.
+The functionalities used throughout this exercise are the very pillars of the realm of React, and mastering these is the first step in becoming a proficient React developer.

 If you have time on your hands, I encourage you to go through the exercise again and try to accomplish as much as you can without checking the documentation!